What is RFP automation? The basics, benefits and myths

 3. Data capture and analytics

-Data and analytics are the future of procurement.
-A report from Deloitte indicates that 54 percent of CPOs surveyed believe that analytics will have the highest impact on business in the next two years.
+Many believe that data and analytics are the future of procurement.
+In fact, a report from Deloitte indicates that 54 percent of CPOs surveyed believe that analytics will have the highest impact on business in the next two years.
 Data gathered from automated processes allows businesses to quantify RFP software ROI.
 Moreover, data empowers cost optimization, process efficiency improvements and more.

 With automated processes in an RFP software platform, data is more easily captured and analyzed.
-If procurement data from the RFP process was more reliably and widely collected it could predict customer demands, track trends, better evaluate buying cycles and evaluate vendor performance.
+If RFP data was more reliably and widely collected it could predict supply chain risks, track trends, better evaluate procurement costs and evaluate vendor performance.
 Truly, the insights could be endless.

 1. Automation is going to take my job

-RFP software is a tool, not a replacement for people — sales and the RFP process are still very human.
-While RFP software can help issue and complete RFPs there are some things it can’t do.
-For instance, it can’t verify the information is current, craft engaging answers or determine which vendor is the best fit.
+RFP software is a tool, not a replacement for people — procurement and supply chain management are still very human.
+While RFP software can help issue and manage RFPs there are some things it can’t do.
+For instance, it can’t verify the accuracy of your RFP templates, interpret stakeholder requests or determine which vendor is the best fit.
 Even outside of the procurement process, McKinsey estimates that a very small number of jobs (less than five percent) could be automated entirely.

 In fact, knowing how and when to leverage automation can make you an even more valuable employee.
-If you could spend less time managing manual tasks, you can answer another RFP.
-Or evaluate vendor ROI and then act even more strategically.
+For instance, if you could spend less time managing manual tasks, you can spend more time maximizing the value of your current vendor partnerships.

 2. RFP automation software is too expensive